bpucker/MybMonday/README.md

 ### (43) LoMYB33 ###

-> **_<a href="https://twitter.com/boas_pucker/status/1470294919327715333">TWEET</a>:_** The R2R3-MYB LoMYB33 is a homolog of GAMYBs.
+> **Post:** The R2R3-MYB LoMYB33 is a homolog of GAMYBs.
 Gene expression patterns and heterologous expression indicate that it is associated with the pollen development in lily #MybMonday

 <a href="https://twitter.com/boas_pucker/status/1470294919327715333">
 <img alt="LoMYB33 (Tweet #43)" src="https://pbs.twimg.com/media/FGcIH9pXwAQJdST?format=png&name=900x900" width="30%" height="30%">